Death Penalty: No

 Other Interesting Facts

 In every session of the legislature since 1981, senators have introduced a bill to abolish the DP.
-While there have been years where the abolition bill has advanced out of committee, and even one year where it initially had 25 sponsors (out of 49 senators), Nebraska has not yet repealed its death penalty.
+While there have been years in which the abolition bill has advanced out of committee, and even one year in which it initially had 25 sponsors (out of 49 senators), Nebraska did not repeal its death penalty until 2015.
+When Nebraska repealed the death penalty in 2015, it became the first state with a predominantly Republican legislature to do so since North Dakota abolished the death penalty in 1973.

 Many thanks to Nebraskans Against the Death Penalty for contributing to this page.